10 FREE Reading Center Websites in Upper Elementary

 www.abcya.com

-ABCya has lots of fun ELA, math, keyboarding, and strategy games.
-This site is definitely a little more to the “fun” side of things, which makes it perfect for using on test days when students need center activities that are a little less taxing.
-I love their word games as a fun Friday activity in the Word Work center.
+ABCya has many fun ELA, math, keyboarding, and strategy games.
+This site is a little more to the “fun” side of things, which makes it perfect for use on test days when students need center activities that are a bit less taxing.
+I love their word games as a fun Friday activity in the Word Work Center.

 10. No Red Ink